Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Abstract

 \section{Abstract}

-We study bifurcation mechanisms of the appearance of hyperchaotic attractors in three-dimensional maps.
-We consider, in some sense, the simplest cases when such attractors are homoclinic, i.e. they contain only one saddle fixed point and entirely its unstable manifold.
-We assume that this manifold is two-dimensional, which gives, formally, a possibility to obtain two positive Lyapunov exponents for typical orbits on the attractor (hyperchaos).
-For realization of this possibility, we propose several bifurcation scenarios of the onset of homoclinic hyperchaos that include cascades of both supercritical period-doubling bifurcations with saddle periodic orbits and supercritical Neimark-Sacker bifurcations with stable periodic orbits, as well as various combinations of these cascades.
-In the paper, these scenarios are illustrated by an example of three-dimensional Mir\'a map.
+We study bifurcation mechanisms for the appearance of hyperchaotic attractors in three-dimensional diffeomorphisms, i.e., such attractors whose orbits have two positive Lyapunov exponents in numerical experiments.
+In order to possess this property periodic orbits belonging to the attractor should have two-dimensional unstable invariant manifolds.
+For realization of this possibility, we propose several bifurcation scenarios that include cascades of both supercritical period-doubling bifurcations with saddle periodic orbits and supercritical Neimark-Sacker bifurcations with stable periodic orbits, as well as various combinations of these cascades.
+In the paper, these scenarios are illustrated by an example of the three-dimensional Mir\'a map.

 {\bf Keywords.} Hyperchaotic attractor, homoclinic orbit, three-dimensional map.